2015B Telescope Proposals

 - Meal times — Breakfast/Desayuno = 7:30-8am, Lunch/Almuerzo = 12:30-1pm, Dinner/Cena = 6:30-7pm

-- New: Observers are required to pay all charges associated with their stay at LCO with credit card when departing the mountain.
+- Payment: Observers are required to pay all charges associated with their stay at LCO with credit card when departing the mountain.
 This is all charges including but not limited to: room & board, transportation, and masks if any.

 - LCO weather page